maxhthiel/Machine_Learning_SS25/README.md

 ## 🚀 Overview
 This repository contains the complete code and documentation for a **Supervised Learning Study** investigating the psychological drivers behind the willingness to **share climate-related social media content**.

-The project, conducted on behalf of the **GreenVoice Alliance**, aims to develop an efficient binary classification model to support data-driven outreach campaigns.
+The project, conducted on behalf of the **GreenVoice Alliance** (fake company used for pitch), aims to develop an efficient binary classification model to support data-driven outreach campaigns.
 By focusing exclusively on **individual-level psychological features** (beliefs, identity, motivation), the model isolates key levers for targeted communication strategies, moving beyond demographic or country-level variables.

 ---